We Tested 50 UK Websites Across 6 AI Platforms

 | sameAs (in Organisation) | 11% | Cross-platform entity linking for verification |

-The most striking gap is Person schema at 4%.
-AI platforms increasingly weight content by author authority.
-When your team page lists experts with credentials, but no Person schema connects those experts to the content they've written, AI engines can't verify expertise.
-For more detail, see our guide on schema markup for AI search.
+The biggest gap is Person schema at 4%.
+AI platforms weigh content by author authority.
+Your team page may list experts with credentials.
+But without Person schema linking those experts to their content, AI engines cannot verify expertise.
+See our guide on schema markup for AI search for more detail.

 The crawler blocking problem

-23% of sites in our sample actively block one or more AI crawlers via robots.txt.
-Most of these blocks are unintentional — added by CMS defaults, security plugins, or inherited from old configurations.
+23% of sites in our sample block one or more AI crawlers via robots.txt.
+Most blocks are unintentional.
+They come from CMS defaults, security plugins, or old settings carried over from previous builds.

 Common blocks we found:

-- GPTBot blocked — prevents ChatGPT from accessing your content
+- GPTBot blocked - Stops ChatGPT from reading your content

-- ClaudeBot blocked — prevents Claude from accessing your content
+- ClaudeBot blocked - Stops Claude from reading your content

-- Blanket User-agent: * blocks — often blocking all bots including AI crawlers
+- Blanket User-agent: * blocks - Often blocks all bots including AI crawlers

-- Overly restrictive allow rules — technically allowing access but blocking key directories
+- Too-strict allow rules - Lets bots in but blocks key directories

-If you block GPTBot and ChatGPT holds 78% of the AI search market, you've removed yourself from the largest AI platform.
+Block GPTBot and you remove yourself from ChatGPT, which holds 78% of the AI search market.
 See our guide on structuring your website for AI crawlers.

 What the best-performing sites had in common

-The top-performing sites in our study shared six characteristics: a clear, entity-rich H1 tag; Organisation schema with sameAs links to LinkedIn, Companies House, and industry directories; FAQ schema on relevant pages; all AI crawlers explicitly allowed in robots.txt; consistent entity descriptions across every platform; and named people with credentials connected to content via Person schema.
+The top-performing sites shared six traits.
+A clear, entity-rich H1 tag.
+Organisation schema with sameAs links to LinkedIn, Companies House, and directories.
+FAQ schema on relevant pages.
+All AI crawlers allowed in robots.txt.
+Consistent entity descriptions across every platform.
+Named people with credentials linked to content via Person schema.

 These six elements appeared consistently across the sites that were cited by two or more AI platforms: